-In accordance with the requirements of National Instrument 54-101, the Company has distributed copies of this Management Proxy Circular and the accompanying Notice of Meeting together with the form of proxy (collectively, the "Meeting Materials") to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.
+In accordance with the requirements of National Instrument 54-101 and, as mentioned above, under the heading "Notice-and-Access", the Company has made available an electronic copy of this Management Proxy Circular and the accompanying Notice of Meeting (collectively, the "Meeting Materials") to its shareholders.
+A Notice has been distributed to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.

-Intermediaries are required to forward Meeting Materials to Non-Registered Holders unless a Non-Registered Holder has waived the right to receive them.
-Frequently, Intermediaries will use service companies to forward the Meeting Materials to Non-Registered Holders.
+Intermediaries are required to forward the Notice, containing instructions on how to access the Meeting Materials, to Non-Registered Holders unless a Non-Registered Holder has waived the right to receive them.
 Generally, Non-Registered Holders who have not waived their right to receive Meeting Materials will either:

-(i) be given a form of proxy which has already been signed by the Intermediary (typically by a facsimile stamped signature), which is restricted as to the number of shares beneficially owned by the Non-Registered Holder, but which is not otherwise completed.
+- (i) be given a form of proxy which has already been signed by the Intermediary (typically by a facsimile stamped signature), which is restricted as to the number of shares beneficially owned by the Non-Registered Holder, but which is not otherwise completed.
 Since the Intermediary has already signed the form of proxy, this form of proxy is not required to be signed by the Non-Registered Holder when submitting the proxy.
-In this case, the Non-Registered Holder who wishes to vote by proxy should otherwise properly complete the form of proxy and deliver it as specified above under "Appointment of Proxyholder" and "Revocation of Proxies"; or

-(ii) more typically, be given a voting instruction form, which must be completed and signed by the Non-Registered Holder and returned to the Intermediary or its service company in accordance with the directions accompanying the voting instruction form.
+In this case, the Non-Registered Holder who wishes to vote by proxy should otherwise properly complete the form of proxy and deliver it as specified above under "Appointment of Proxyholder" and "Revocation of Proxies": or - (ii) more typically, be given a voting instruction form, which must be completed and signed by the Non-Registered Holder and returned to the Intermediary or its service company in accordance with the directions accompanying the voting instruction form.
 A Non-Registered Holder receiving a voting instruction form cannot use that voting instruction form to vote shares directly at the Meeting; rather, the voting instruction form must be returned to the Intermediary or service company well in advance of the Meeting in order to have those shares voted.

 In either case, the purpose of these procedures is to permit Non-Registered Holders to direct the voting of the shares they beneficially own.
 A Non-Registered Holder who wishes to attend and vote at the Meeting in person (or to have another person attend and vote on behalf of the Non-Registered Holder) should print the name of the Non-Registered Holder (or such other person) in the blank space provided for that purpose in the first paragraph of the proxy form or, in the case of a voting instruction form, follow the corresponding instructions on that form.
 In either case, Non-Registered Holders should carefully follow the instructions of their Intermediary and its service company, as applicable.
-The Company will cover the cost of delivering the Annual Report, this Management Proxy Circular and a form of proxy to those Non-Registered Holders entitled to vote at the Meeting who are Objecting Beneficial Owners.
+The Company will cover the cost of delivering the Annual Report, this Management Proxy Circular and a form of proxy to those Non-Registered Holders entitled to vote at the Meeting who are Objecting Beneficial Owners and who request a printed copy of the materials.
+Please refer to "Notice-and-Access" above.